violetrollergirl/violetrollergirl.com/resources/for-providers/using-cryptocurrency/wallet-apps/index.md

 When you install your wallet app of choice, it automatically generated what's called a wallet seed phrase, or recovery phrase, or BIP32/BIP39/BIP44 mnemonic code, or something to that effect.
 This is a fancy way of saying "the wallet app made up a secret passphrase that gives you control over your money."
 All of those terms mean the same thing.

 Your wallet's seed phrase is usually a sequence of 12 to 24 words that, as soon as you start caring about your funds, you should probably write down somewhere safe.
 (I suggest using a password manager like [Bitwarden](https://bitwarden.com){:target="_blank"}.)
 Eventually, you may even want to memorize it.
 This secret recovery seed phrase or whatever you want to call it is your magic money spell, the incantation you can invoke to "magically" conjure your money using any wallet app that supports both your cryptocurrency and your recovery phrase algorithm.
-Almost all modern wallets support this cool feature, now.
+Almost all of the good, modern wallets support this cool feature.

 If you memorize the words of your wallet's seed phrase in the right order, you can do some amazingly sci-fi-esque shit, like cross international borders carrying nothing at all, and still emerge on the other side able to access your funds again as soon as you get your hands on a smartphone with an Internet connection.
 It's like you're a mashup of Trinity from The Matrix and Natasha Romanov from the Marvel Cinemantic Universe or something.
 It's crazy that this works, but it does!